tl3/markj’s online repo of stuff

 How to set up FoundryVTT on a filthy cheap server, for noobs.

-Last updated: 2025/11/30 Info What will I have at the end of this tutorial?
+Last updated: 2025/12/05 Info What do I need to know about servers / code to get through this guide?
+Absolutely nothing!
+Wahoo!
+What will I have at the end of this tutorial?
 You will have a Foundry server running on a remote system that will always be on.
 You’ll have secure HTTPS for your connection.
 It will be a very basic setup.
-Your certificate will optionally be self-signed and probably scary looking the first time you connect, but perfectly good to use for years (Step 8a).
-Alternatively, if you have a domain, we can set up a proper HTTPS site that will get rid of the self signing warning (Step 8b). ...
+Your certificate will optionally be self-signed and probably scary looking the first time you connect, but perfectly good to use for years (Step nine(a)).
+Alternatively, if you have a domain, we can set up a proper HTTPS site that will get rid of the self signing warning (Step nine(b)). ...

 Overteaching - an error